Interacting conformal scalar in a wedge: CFT data at order

 \section{CFT data at order $\ep$}

-In this section, we will explain how the BOE coefficients at $\mco(\ep)$ can be found from the bulk-wedge correlators found in the previous Section.
+In this section, we will explain how the BOE coefficients at $\mco(\ep)$ can be found from the bulk-wedge correlators found in Sec. \ref{Sec: bulk int}.
 This method relies on the conformal block decomposition from \cite{Antunes:2021qpy}, and in the process we will also find the anomalous dimension of the single boundary operator from the free theory ($\hp$ or $\pa_\perp\hp$).